mikeizbicki/ucr-cs100/textbook/assignment-help/strtok/README.md

 ```
 Looking at the output of the program, we see that `string_1` was partly parsed before `string_2`
 was fully parsed.
 After that, the output stops.
 We actually have seen something similar to this back
-in the section [**Gaze into the NULL**](#gaze-into-the-null) above.
+in the section [The NULL Argument](#the-null-argument) above.
 There we discussed that in order to parse
 a string using `strtok`, the `str` argument must be `\0` in subsequent calls to `strtok`, otherwise the string
 being parsed will be reset.
 That is what happens in the program here; in the middle of parsing `string_1`
 the parsed string is reset to `string_2`.

 What we need to do to is somehow keep track of where we are in each string that we are parsing so we can go
-back to were we left off.
+back to where we left off.
 Unfortunately this is just not possible with the `strtok` function.
 Enter the function
 **`strtok_r`**.

 The function `strtok_r` is essentially the same as `strtok`, and follows the same rules with regards to